Choose the best laptop for your needs using this step-by-step laptop buying guide.

 Look for a laptop with a USB-C port, at least one USB Type-A 3.x port, and an HDMI port.

-The list you’ve been compiling has your budget, how you intend to use the laptop, and what size you are looking for written on it.
+These 9 steps helped you compile a list which has your budget, how you intend to use the laptop, and what size you are looking for written on it.
 If you’ve decided on an operating system you will have narrowed down the choices even more.

 Becoming familiar with the internal hardware will empower you to make a better-informed choice.
 With all the choices there are, I’ve included my list of the Top 5 Best Lenovo Laptops To Buy.
 You should be able to search and compare different laptops to find one that closely matches the list you wrote.